pluralsh/polly/docs/liquid-filters.md

 _Implementation_: `github.com/Masterminds/sprig/v3.mustRegexReplaceAllLiteral`

 ##  `mustRegexSplit`

 _Implementation_: `github.com/Masterminds/sprig/v3.mustRegexSplit`

 ##  `mustRest`
 Gets tail of the list (everything but the first item).
-Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.
+It will return an error to the template engine if there is a problem.

+_Parameters_:

+- List

+_Example_: `mustRest $myList`

 _Implementation_: `github.com/Masterminds/sprig/v3.mustRest`

 ##  `mustReverse`
 Produces a new list with the reversed elements of the given list.
-Like other `must` functions instead of panicking when there is a problem it will return an error to the template engine.
+It will return an error to the template engine if there is a problem.

+_Parameters_:

+- List

+_Example_: `mustReverse $myList`

 _Implementation_: `github.com/Masterminds/sprig/v3.mustReverse`